Link Search Menu Expand Document

 Description

 The type of access log.
-There are two allowed values: text and binary.
+There are three allowed values: text, binary, and json.
 Both are based on Protobuf.
 In text logs, entries are serialized as key-value pairs in plain text, and log entries are delimited by the ASCII Start of Text and ASCII End of Text bytes.
 In binary logs, entries are written as size-delimited protobuf binary messages.

 Overridable